Cassandra Ong

-Katherine Cassandra Li Ong (born May 23, 2000), also nicknamed Cassy Li, is a Filipino businesswoman who was an associate of Lucky South 99 Outsourcing, Inc., a defunct Philippine Offshore Gaming Operator (POGO) in Porac, Pampanga, that has been investigated by authorities for criminal activities committed within its compound.
-She acted as the "authorized representative" of the company when acquiring its operating license from the Philippine Amusement and Gaming Corporation (PAGCOR) in 2019.
+Katherine Cassandra Li Ong (born May 23, 2000), also nicknamed Cassy Li, is a Filipino fugitive businesswoman who was an associate of Lucky South 99 Outsourcing, Inc., a defunct Philippine offshore gaming operator (POGO) in Porac, Pampanga, that was investigated by authorities for criminal activities committed within its compound.
+She acted as the "authorized representative" of the company when it acquired its operating license from the Philippine Amusement and Gaming Corporation (PAGCOR) in 2019.

-On August 20, 2024, she was apprehended by authorities in Batam, Riau Islands, Indonesia, and was thereafter brought back to the Philippines.
+On August 20, 2024, she was apprehended by authorities in Batam, Riau Islands, Indonesia, and was subsequently brought back to the Philippines.
+Although she has an arrest warrant from an Angeles City Regional Trial Court for qualified human trafficking, and had been in the custody of the House of Representatives in early 2025, authorities later discovered that she had fled to Japan.

+The Philippine government has requested that Interpol issue a red notice against Ong.

 Early life

 Katherine Cassandra Li Ong as per records was born on May 23, 2000, in San Juan, Metro Manila to Chinese parents Richard Ong Chao and Ying Xia Li.
 Richard Ong Chao sought Filipino citizenship via naturalization in 1978.

 According to Cassandra, she was delivered by a hilot after which she was brought to the Chinese General Hospital in Manila.
 Irregularities were found about the listed address in her birth certificate, particularly the house number which Senator and former San Juan Mayor Jinggoy Estrada insist to be non-existent.

-During a July 2024 hearing by the House Committee on Public Order and Safety, Undersecretary Gilbert Cruz of the Presidential Anti-Organized Crime Commission (PAOCC) informed the committee that Ong was not a true Filipino citizen based on the evidence they gathered, with her parents availing a late registration of birth for her in 2001.
+During a July 2024 hearing by the House Committee on Public Order and Safety, Undersecretary Gilbert Cruz of the Presidential Anti–Organized Crime Commission (PAOCC) informed the committee that Ong was not a true Filipino citizen based on the evidence they gathered, with her parents availing a late registration of birth for her in 2001.
 However, PAOCC spokesperson Winston Casio corrected the conclusion a month later and stated that her Filipino citizenship is authentic.
-Her actual date of birth is unclear, with PAOCC determining it to be around the late 1980s to early 1990s.
+Her actual date of birth was initially unclear, with PAOCC previously determining it to be around the late 1980s to early 1990s.

+After her mother's death in December 2017, Ong claimed that she was taken in by her "godfather" Wu Duanren, a Chinese policeman-turned-businessman.
+Wu has been cited as a top executive at Lucky South 99.

 Education

 Ong's educational background is also disputed.
 During the House quad-committee hearing on September 19, 2024, she claimed to have studied at Manila Patriotic School in Santa Cruz, Manila but did not finish her elementary education.
-She also denied attending high school in China or elsewhere, despite being shown a photo of herself in a graduation toga, which she attributed to her participation in the Department of Education’s Alternative Learning System (ALS).
+She also denied attending high school in China or elsewhere, despite being shown a photo of herself in a graduation toga, which she attributed to her participation in the Department of Education's Alternative Learning System (ALS).
 Ong insisted that she only attended a few sessions of ALS and expressed uncertainty about her registration.